harveytriana/TspApproach/README.md

 ## Conclusions

 While C# is at a little disadvantage in extreme performance, the margin is not great.
 It takes into account that it was programmed with objects, and that it is not optimized with unusual things in C# like pointers.
 Long live C#.
 On the other hand, Rust with vectors outperforms GO, but not by much.
 However, Rust, using a predefined matrix, outperforms the others by a significant margin.

-There are collaborations.
-C++ proves to be the language that solves the same problem in less time.

-On the other hand, tests were made with C# integer of 32, and it improves performance by 15% (rounded values).
-GO also increases when using int32.
-However, with an integer of 32 the solution limit is reduced to 13 nodes or less.

 The study continues.